Call for Help

 For students who need longer-term, ongoing care, we set up an appointment with a UHS care manager to help students explore community options.

-Does UHS offer nutrition counseling and/or treatment and support for eating concerns?
+Does UHS offer nutrition counseling or support for eating concerns?

 UHS Registered Dietitians are here to help you find eating strategies that work for you.
 We frequently meet with students to help with general nutrition questions, food intolerances, health concerns (like high cholesterol or PCOS) and disordered eating concerns.